 7 Reasons to Eat Quinoa

 Quinoa is great for you in so many ways.
-Plus, since it does not contain gluten, it works for all types of diets, whether in seed form or as sprouts.
+Plus, since it doesn’t have any gluten, it works for all types of diets, whether in seed form or as sprouts.

 Have you tried quinoa?
 You’ve probably noticed that quinoa has become quite popular in recent years.
 What you may not know is that there are some very good reasons for its popularity.

-A gluten-free diet is considered to be very good for our health.
-In addition, one of the best foods for those who have gluten intolerance is quinoa.
+Some say gluten-free diets are good for health.
+One of the best foods for those who have gluten intolerance is quinoa.